dolang/NoWannaNoCry/README.rst

 not entirely clear how it's spreading (i.e. if exploiting that security hole is the only means of propagation).

-The bad news is that the security hole it exploits at least inside a local network doesn't require any user interaction.
+The bad news is that the security hole it exploits doesn't require any user interaction.
 The good news is that Microsoft has patched that hole in a recent security update (already back in March).
 So if your machines are up-to-date, they're probably not vulnerable.

-For further information read the following articles:
+For more information, have a look at the following articles:

   * `An NSA-derived ransomware worm is shutting down computers worldwide - Ars Technica`__